 Different types of trusts serve different purposes, and you can usually tweak yours by including the right language in your documents to ensure that it meets your needs.
 If you're worried that someone might sue you and win, resulting in a legal claim against your home, some trusts can protect your property from this eventuality.
 You'll have to give up something in exchange, however.

 A revocable trust is predominantly an estate planning tool.
 You create it and fund it with your assets, and then you typically act as its trustee.
-You still have the right to add assets, remove or sell some, or change your beneficiaries.
+You still have the right to add assets, remove or sell some or change your beneficiaries.
 If you decide you no longer want your revocable trust, you can undo it.
-Because of your continued control and extended ownership over your property, a revocable trust avoids probate but it doesn’t accomplish much else.
+Because of your continued control and extended ownership of your property, a revocable trust avoids probate but it doesn’t accomplish much else.
 It can't protect your assets from lawsuits or creditors because you technically still own the property.
 It doesn’t matter if your trust holds your home or your stock portfolio – your creditors or anyone else who sues you can reach them just as easily as if you had never transferred them into a trust at all.

 An irrevocable trust protects your assets, but not without limitations and drawbacks.
 You don't act as trustee of an irrevocable trust – you appoint someone else.
 After you transfer your assets, you lose the right to take them back.
 You can't manage them, and you can't change your mind and revoke the arrangement.
 Someone else acts as trustee, and there's no escape hatch if you decide the arrangement isn't to your liking.
 If someone sues you, he can't get to your house if you include it in your trust because it's not technically yours any longer – it belongs to your appointed trustee.
 Limitations exist, however.
 Creditors you owe at the time you move your house into the trust, or the plaintiffs in an active lawsuit, still have a potential right to the property.
 Your irrevocable trust can only protect against creditors you don't have yet or lawsuits that haven't started yet – they can't even be on the horizon.
 Otherwise, the transfer may be considered a fraudulent conveyance.
 A court can say that you created the trust and moved your property into it to avoid losing it.